Roth-Lab/PhyClone/README.md

   * As in PyClone, the `binomial` and `beta-binomial` densities are available.

-For more advanced options, run:
+For descriptions of all available options, run:
 ```
 phyclone run --help
 ```